 There’s more free fun in store, like chef cooking demonstrations, short-course wine seminars, live music performances, a honeybee workshop, art shows, a classic car show, and crazy grown-up fun like pumpkin bowling, apple slingshots and baking pumpkin pies in real Easy Bake ovens.

-Other notable activities over the weekend include the World Championship Grape Stomp competitions, harvest workshops, a port and chocolate pairing ($5) and tastings of your choice from the 20 best of class award-winning wines ($20 for 4 tastes with souvenir glass).
+Other notable activities over the weekend include the World Championship Grape Stomp competitions, harvest workshops, and a number of tasting experiences; details available in August 2018.

 Besides wonderful eating and drinking, the fair also celebrates the people behind the wine, beer, cider, and food.

 There’s still more.
-Another highly anticipated event connected with the Sonoma County Harvest Fair is the Harvest Awards Night Reception & Ceremony, set for Sunday, Oct.
-1, 2017, at the Luther Burbank Center for the Arts.
-This event celebrates the regions top winemakers, winegrowers, microbrewers, and culinary artists.
+Another highly anticipated event connected with the Sonoma County Harvest Fair is the Harvest Awards Night Reception & Ceremony, set for Sunday, Sept.
+30, 2018.
+This event celebrates the region's top winemakers, winegrowers, microbrewers, and culinary artists.

 All in all, it's about community.
 Rather than presenting million-case vintages from large wineries, the Harvest Fair places its emphasis on the real Sonoma County wine and craft brew community, from the pioneers to the new upstarts, and the carefully crafted food that pairs so well with their vintages.